 Pin the Fabric Layers Together

 - Starting from the center of your fabric layers, use safety pins (or quilting pins*) to secure all three layers of fabric together.

-- Take your needle with the large eye and the yarn.
-Thread the yarn through the needle, leaving yourself really long tail with which to stitch.
+- Thread the large-eye needle with the yarn*.
+Leave yourself a really long tail with which to stitch.
 How long is a matter of choice.
 How long before your child starts tying herself in knots?
 The space between stitches will be 6-8 inches.
 So, the longer your tail, the fewer times you have to thread that needle.
-Here’s a quick tutorial on how to thread yarn on a needle.

 Finishing the Edges – Binding

-I didn’t want to bother with that because it was too much sewing.
-Instead, I folded my fabric to make a smooth edge, as follows:
+I don’t usually do that because it was too much sewing.
+Instead, I cheat and fold the fabric to make a smooth edge.

-- Match the edges of the two flannel pieces.
+- Match the edges of the outer fleece and flannel pieces.

 - Fold them about 1/4 inch in, towards the back fabric.